-- Evidence supports the case for adopting the Axonics SNM system for treating refractory life than the non-rechargeable system used in NHS clinical practice. - Axonics SNM system should be considered as an option for individuals with refractory OAB, that is, when conservative treatment or treatment with medicine has not worked, in line with NICE's guidelines on urinary incontinence and pelvic organ prolapse and LUTS.
-Axonics SNM system is small and does not need to be removed for most MRI scans, so it may be useful for those with a low body mass index (BMI) or when an MRI is likely. - Cost modeling estimates that over 15 years, the Axonics SNM system is cost saving compared with the non-rechargeable system by about £6,025 per person.
-Cost savings are calculated to begin six years after implant.
-This is because the device needs to be replaced less frequently than the non-rechargeable system, assuming Axonics has a life span of at least 15 years.
-For more details, see the NICE resource impact statement.
+- Evidence supports the case for adopting the Axonics SNM system for treating refractory OAB in the NHS.
+Axonics SNM system improves symptoms and QoL.
+It has a longer battery life than the non-rechargeable system used in NHS clinical practice. - Axonics SNM system should be considered as an option for individuals with refractory OAB, that is, when conservative treatment or treatment with medicine has not worked, in line with NICE's guidelines on UI and pelvic organ prolapse and LUTS.
+Axonics SNM system is small and does not need to be removed for most MRI scans, so it may be useful for those with a low body mass index (BMI) or when an MRI is likely.